danilok/Danilo_Yorinori_BootcampFrontendAlura/README.md

 - [Framer Motion](https://www.framer.com/motion/): A production-ready motion library for React.
 - [Lottie](https://github.com/crello/react-lottie): React/Typescript wrapper for awesome Airbnb's lottie-web lib.
 - [puppeteer](https://github.com/puppeteer/puppeteer): Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+- [react-intersection-observer](https://www.npmjs.com/package/react-intersection-observer): React implementation of the Intersection Observer API to tell you when an element enters or leaves the viewport.

 <br>